 Patan Durbar square is also widely known place and this square is brimming with antiquated spots, sanctuaries, and shrine noted for their perfect carvings.
 The former Royal Palace is the focal point of Patan's religious and public activity and houses an exhibition hall containing a variety of bronze statues and religious articles.

-Most of the travellers choose to roam around the durbar square as a day tour before their adventure to different trekking regions such as the Everest Base Camp or trekking in the Annapurna base camp.
+Most of the travellers choose to roam around the durbar square as a day tour before their adventure to different trekking regions.
 Roaming around the ancient city is a perfect getaway to get to know more of the rich cultural diversity in Nepali society!

 Some Brief History of Patan Durbar Square